Last Updated May 25, 2019

 Description of the technical and organizational security measures implemented by the data importer in accordance with Clauses 4(d) and 5(c) of this document:

-Leafwire Digital Ltd. currently observes the security practices described in this Appendix 2.
-Notwithstanding any provision to the contrary otherwise agreed to by data exporter, Leafwire Digital Ltd. may modify or update these practices at its discretion provided that such modification and update does not result in a material degradation in the protection offered by these practices.
+Leafwire Digital LLC currently observes the security practices described in this Appendix 2.
+Notwithstanding any provision to the contrary otherwise agreed to by data exporter, Leafwire Digital LLC may modify or update these practices at its discretion provided that such modification and update does not result in a material degradation in the protection offered by these practices.
 All capitalized terms not otherwise defined herein shall have the meanings as set forth in the Terms.

 a) Access Control